Motilium Tablets is a brand of medicine containing the active ingredient domperidone.

 - unusual secretion of breast milk or decrease in sex drive in men or women

-- breast tenderness or breast enlargement in men.
+- breast tenderness or breast enlargement in men and women.

 These effects will reverse on stopping treatment.